c4tk/c4tk/src/content/events/london/2015G/faq.md

   answer:
     Yes, Transforming Lives.
 How can technology help alleviate and eradicate all forms of injustice while teaching about God’s unconditional love?
 - question:
-    I'm from outsideLondon .
+    I'm from outside London .
 Can I still participate?
   answer:
     Yes.
 Join us.
 - question: